How to grill a pork tenderloin? Welcome to the world of easy moist and tasty. This you can do.

 5) Sear both sides of the tenderloin for 5 minutes per side.

-7) Let rest for 5 minutes prior to serving.
+7) Let rest for 5 minutes before serving.